-Detecting patterns is useful in many different fields.
+Detecting patterns is useful in various fields.
 Crime scene investigators can pick up on the tiniest clues or repetition or sameness when tracking perpetrators.
 Doctors and healthcare providers look for consistent symptoms and diagnostics when searching for the cause of an illness.
-Even the bartender at the local pub can boost her income by recognizing the drink preferences of her usual clientele.
+Even the bartender at the local pub can boost her income by recognizing the drink preferences of her repeating customers.

 Naturally, day traders use patterns and repetition to formulate trading ideas and strategies.
 When stocks move like moths near lightbulbs, detecting patterns that signal upcoming price changes can greatly boost your trading profits.